marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

-* TWEAK: Add compatibility with "Yith Added to cart popup" = 1.2.15 - 09/Jun/2021 =
+* TWEAK: Add compatibility with "Yith Added to cart popup"
+* TWEAK: Refactor configuration display in the order

+= 1.2.15 - 09/Jun/2021 =

 * TWEAK: Admin - Possibility to select and delete several items at a time, using ctrl or shift + click